 • Construction or reconstruction of any public road, highway, or underground service

 How long does it take to process my application?
+How long is the permit valid for?

 It takes approximately ten business days for applications to be processed.